verbb/formie/docs/guides/integrations/re-run-failed-integrations-from-the-control-panel.md

 For dispatch order issues — for example, an automation running before a User integration creates an account — see [Integration dispatch and policies](/guides/integrations/integration-dispatch-and-policies).

-## Sent Notifications vs integration re-runs
+## Sent Notifications vs Integration Re-Runs

 These solve different problems: